 ANDREW J. HAUNER

 Andrew Jan Hauner is an art educator and artist.
 A native New Yorker born to Czech émigrés, he pursued his higher education in universities and an art academy in Prague.
 Andrew holds a BFA in Photography, a BA in Romance Languages & Literature and an MFA with an added practicum-based concentration in Art Education.
-He has worked as a museum educator, having assisted, for example, at the Brooklyn Children’s Museum in their Sensory Room.
-He is also a Wertheim Study scholar-in-residence at the New York Public Library, researching arts-based learning/research and feminist pedagogy.
+He has worked as a museum educator at the Brooklyn Children's Museum in their Sensory Room.
+He is also a Wertheim Study scholar-in-residence at the New York Public Library, researching arts-based learning and feminist pedagogy.